-This vehicle has higher ground clearance and narrower tread in relation to the height of its center of gravity to make it capable of performing in a wide ... variety of off-road applications.
-Specifical design characteristics give it a higher center of gravity than ordinary passenger cars.
+This vehicle has higher ground clearance and narrower tread in relation to the height of its center of gravity to make it capable of performing in a wide variety of off-road applications.
+Specific design characteristics give it a higher center of gravity than ordinary passenger cars.
 This vehicle design feature causes this type of vehicle to be more likely to rollover.
 And, it has a significantly higher rollover rate than other types of vehicles.
 An advantage of the higher ground clearance is a better view of the road allowing you to anticipate problems.
 It is not designed for cornering at the same speeds as ordinary passenger cars any more than low-slung sports cars designed to perform satisfactorily under off-road conditions.
 Therefore, sharp turns at excessive speeds may cause rollover.

-Always observe the following precautions to minimize the risk of death, serious injury or damage to the vehicle:
+Always observe the following precautions to minimize the risk of death, serious injury or damage to your vehicle:

-- In a rollover crash, an unbelted person has a significantly higher risk of death or serious injury than a person wearing a seat belt.
+- In a rollover crash, an unbelted person is significantly more likely to die than a person wearing a seat belt.
 Therefore, the driver and all passengers should fasten their seat belts whenever the vehicle is moving. - Avoid sharp turns or abrupt maneuvers, if at all possible.
-Failure to operate the vehicle correctly may result in loss of control or vehicle rollover causing death or serious injury. - Avoid loading any items on the roof that will raise the vehicle's center of gravity.
+Failure to operate this vehicle correctly may result in loss of control or vehicle rollover causing death or serious injury. - Avoid loading any items on the roof that will raise the vehicle's center of gravity.